matheuspf/TestTravis/README.md

 # ZipIterator
-C++14 simple implementation of a iterator zipper
+C++14 simple implementation of a iterator zipper.

 This is a single header file that implements iterator zipping.